-Artists in Charlotte are responding during the age of COVID – 19.
-This is the first pandemic related art in South End and first large-scale mural by Nick Napoletano in South End.
 In this mural, a young girl stands in front of a map of the world and holds a mask with a seedling growing out of it.
-She carries a backpack of gifts to bring to essential workers.
+In her backpack, she carries gifts to bring to essential works.
+Created by Nick Napoletano, this mural was painted amidst the pandemic in 2020, and aims to instill hope for what lies ahead.

 201 Rampart St.

 Artist: Grace Stott (@stott_pots)

 The Hive is a 95 square foot mosaic mural of handmade ceramic tiles.
 Local landmarks are sprinkled throughout the interlocking pieces, creating a surreal adventure map of Charlotte.
 Throughout the mosaic, there are a hundred custom portraits and icons that represent landmarks, individuals, and small businesses in the community.